Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 The filter uses CRC32 hashing with a seed per hash function.
 The number of bits and hash functions is computed from the expected item count and desired false positive rate using the standard Bloom filter formulas.

----

-## 8. Memtable — The In-Memory Write Buffer
+## 8. Memtable: The In-Memory Write Buffer

 ```go
 type Memtable struct {